9. Meaningful cooperative

 In 2015, almost EUR 42 million went to social sponsoring.

-In developing countries in Africa, Asia and Latin America, Rabobank Foundation helps small farmers build an independent existence.
-Approximately 400,000 farmers and poor rural residents benefit from the support of Rabobank Foundation.
+In developing countries in Africa, Asia and Latin America, Rabo Foundation helps small farmers build an independent existence.
+Approximately 400,000 farmers and poor rural residents benefit from the support of Rabo Foundation.
 We grant loans for working capital and investments in cooperatives.
 This provides the cooperative with means to grant loans to its members against fair conditions in line with the prevailing market.

 With the slogan 'Reaching the Unbanked', Rabo Development wants to increase access to financial services in developing countries and emerging markets.
 Paying, saving and borrowing can increase development opportunities.